BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/addressee-control/first steps/test & purchase/onprem.md

 ### OnPrem

-We grant the option to test the app without obligation for 30 days or to purchase it directly.
+You have the possibility to test our Connector 365 Addressee Control App in advance without obligation for 30 days or you can purchase it directly.
 Before ordering, you can find the costs incurred in the [price list provided on our website](https://www.belware.de/preise?lang=en).

 <p style="text-align: center;">